kphrx/pleroma/docs/installation/openbsd_en.md

 Running PostgreSQL in a different directory than `/var/postgresql/data` requires changing the `daemon_flags` variable in the `/etc/rc.d/postgresql` script.

+For security reasons it is recommended to change the authentication method for `local` and `host` connections with the localhost address to `scram-sha-256`.<br>
+Do not forget to set a password for the `postgres` user before doing so, otherwise you won't be able to log back in unless you change the authentication method back to `trust`.<br>
+Changing the password hashing algorithm is not needed.<br>
+For more information [read](https://www.postgresql.org/docs/16/auth-pg-hba-conf.html) the PostgreSQL documentation.

 Enable and start the postgresql service:

 ```